sushil2601/javaScript_practise/REACT.md

  Initial load time	    Slightly higher	                    Usually lower

-Q.Advantages of React.
-Ans :-
-        .Simple to build single page applications(by using components).
-        .React is a cross paltform and open source.
-        .Lightweight and very fast.
-        .Testing is easy.

-    React is not good choice for very small applications.

-Q. JSX ?
-Ans:-

-        .JSX stands for javaScript XML.
-        .It allows writing HTML-like syntax inside JavaScript.
-        .JSX is used by react to write Html-like code.

-        .JSX is converted to javaScript using Babel because browser understand javaScript not JSX .Behind the scene babel converted JSX back to React.createElement .It enhanced developer productivity

-    Advantage:-
-                .Improve code readability.
-                .Error checking in advance(Type safety)
-                .Support JavaScript expressions.
-                .improved performance.
-                .code reusability.

 Q.Difference b/w declarative and imperative appraoch
 Ans:-
         .Declarative appraoch:-  focus on describing the desired result without specifying the step-by-step process.